Lu (surname 盧)

 Lú is the pinyin romanization of the Chinese surname written 盧 in traditional character and 卢 in simplified character.
-It is also spelled Lo or Loh according to the Cantonese pronunciation.
+It is also spelled Lo or Loh according to the Cantonese pronunciation, and often spelt Law in Singapore.
 Lu 盧 is the 52nd most common surname in China, shared by 5.6 million people, or 0.475% of the Chinese population as of 2002.
 It is especially common in Guangdong, Guangxi, Hainan, and Hebei provinces.
 Lu 盧 is listed 167th in the Song dynasty classic text Hundred Family Surnames.

 In 2019 it was the 50th most common surname in mainland China.

 Origins

 According to the Tang dynasty genealogy text Yuanhe Xing Zuan, the surname Lu 盧 originated in the State of Qi during the Spring and Autumn period, and descended from Gao Xi (高傒).
 Gao Xi was the grandson of Prince Gao, who was a son of Duke Wen of Qi (reigned 815–804 BC) and a descendant of Lü Shang, the founder of Qi.
 When the Qi ruler Wuzhi was murdered in 685 BC, Gao Xi, then prime minister of Qi, helped to install Prince Xiaobai on the throne, to be known as Duke Huan of Qi, one of the Five Hegemons of the Spring and Autumn period.
 In gratitude, Duke Huan enfeoffed Gao Xi at the city of Lu 盧 (in modern Changqing District, Shandong province), and many of Gao's descendants adopted Lu 盧 as their surname.
 This is the main origin of the surname, and Gao Xi is regarded as the founding ancestor of the Lu 盧 surname.

 According to the Song dynasty encyclopedia Tongzhi, there was a second source of the Lu 盧 surname from the State of Qi.
 A branch of Duke Huan of Qi's descendants had the surname Lupu (盧蒲), which was later shortened to Lu.

 A separate source of Lu was the minor state of Luzi 廬子 or Lu 廬 (in modern Anhui province) during the Spring and Autumn period.
 The descendants of Jili (戢黎), a nobleman of Lu, adopted the name of their state as their surname.
 Lu 廬 was later simplified to Lu 盧.